-The exterior components of the system need to be maintained too.
+A homeowner can take several steps to maintain their AC unit.
+Regularly check the air filter for dirt and debris.
+Most professionals recommend changing filters every 3 months for HVAC systems.
+The exterior components must also be maintained.
 Turn off the power to the air conditioner while cleaning around the unit.
-Remove any overgrowth and brush from the base.
-Then, discard any accumulated debris you can access from inside the unit.
+Remove overgrowth and brush from the base and discard accumulated debris you can access from inside the unit.

 Your air conditioner may have a part malfunction, or your unit may be low on freon.
 There could also be an issue with the air conditioner’s compressor or airflow switch.
 It could be a simple fix, such as a dirty air filter or clogged drain.

 Turn off the power switch located on the thermostat.
 You can trip the breaker that operates the AC unit to reset it.
 Wait a full minute until you turn the breaker back on.
 Turn the thermostat power switch back on.